tomorgan/bot-workshop/docs/prereqs.md

 * [Bot Channel Emulator](https://emulator.botframework.com/)

-Finally, and importantly: make sure you have signed up to Azure:
+Finally, and importantly: make sure you have a valid Azure account.
 ------------

+If you don't alreay have one, you can sign up free for a trial with credit:

 * Goto [https://azure.microsoft.com/en-gb/free/](https://azure.microsoft.com/en-gb/free/)
 * Walk through the registration process.
 You will need to supply a valid credit card, but it won't be charged unless you choose to alter the default payment settings.
 * Make a note of your Azure login details as we will be using them during the workshop.